Rey7910/MetNumUN2023I/Lab1/readme.md

-# Lab 1 - Python and Quantopian introduction
+# Lab 1 - Python introduction
 Here you can find the first laboratory of the subject